raforg/rawhide/README.md

 The search criteria expression can come from the command line (with the `-e` option), from a file (with the `-f` option), or from standard input (*stdin*) (with `-f-`).
-If there is no explicit `-e` option expression, *rh* looks for an implicit expression among any remaining command line arguments.
+If there is no explicit `-e` option expression, *rh* can look for an implicit expression among any remaining command line arguments.
 If no expression is specified, the default search criteria is the expression `1`, which matches all filesystem entries.

 An *rh* expression is a *C*-like expression that can call user-defined functions.
 These expressions can contain all of *C*'s conditional, logical,